Drinking (Potable) Water

 Your well should be located at least 50 feet from your septic tank and any neighboring septic tanks.
 In general, if your well is greater than 50 feet deep and is not located in coarse gravel, then your well should be at least 100 feet from the leaching area or sand filter of your and your neighbor’s private sewage disposal systems.
 This is a general guideline, however specific local conditions sometimes necessitate increased separation distances.
-Where the well is less than 50 feet deep, or located in coarse gravel, or seepage pits are used in the area for sewage disposal or other sources of contamination are present (such as agricultural uses) contact the Health Department at 961-6800 for additional information in regards to separation distances.
+Where the well is less than 50 feet deep, or located in coarse gravel, or seepage pits are used in the area for sewage disposal or other sources of contamination are present (such as agricultural uses) contact the Health Department at 961-6800 for additional information in regard to separation distances.

 - Why would a private well need to be disinfected?

-Safe drinking water must be free of harmful disease-producing organisms.
+Safe drinking water must be free of harmful disease producing organisms.
 These organisms can cause illnesses such as giardiasis, dysentery, and gastroenteritis.
 When there is damage to a well or the well has been flooded, disease causing organisms can flow into the well water.
 The purpose of disinfection is to kill or inactivate disease causing organisms that may be present.

 - What should I have my well water tested for and how often?

 It is recommended that you have your well water tested at least annually for total coliform bacteria and nitrate.
-If a new baby is expected in the household it is a good idea to test for nitrate and total coliform bacteria in the early months of pregnancy, before bringing an infant home, and again during the first 6 months of the baby’s life.
+If a new baby is expected in the household, then it is a good idea to test for nitrate and total coliform bacteria in the early months of pregnancy before bringing an infant home, and again during the first 6 months of the baby’s life.
 It is important to test for nitrate when infants under 6 months of age are in the household since high levels of nitrates can cause serious illness in infants.